 Themed around the many National Parks of California, notably the mountainous coniferous forests of northern California.
 There are mature trees conifer trees and white granite boulders and peaks rising up, making the whole area reminiscent of the northern wildernesses of the state.

-The single rider queue moves pretty quickly as there are often free spots on boats as they take 8 people per trip.
-However, this ride is not well suited to single riders as a lot of the fun is watching friends and family get soaked!
+The single-rider queue moves pretty quickly as there are often free spots on boats as they take 8 people per trip.
+However, this ride is not well suited to single riders as a lot of the fun is watching friends and family getting soaked!

 Ride Experience – How Wet Will We Get?

 The Ride is your basic River Rapids ride in 8-man boats designed to simulate a rafting trip down a raging river.
 You start out on the large loading carousel before heading up the large would conveyor lift hill.
 From here the rafts begin the steady descent down the main flow.

 There are two sets of rapids both with a good chance of soaking if you luck out on the wrong spot on the boat, normally hitting a wave backward with the water flowing over the side and into your lap, and soaking into your seat.
 The first set of rapids comes straight away as you take the white water through several bends and a large eery tunnel with howls from what may be a bear or possibly a Bigfoot…

 After this, you hit the first of two drops where you are guaranteed a good splash but again the extent depends on your boat position.
 While recovering from that you hit another tunnel and another chance of getting a soaking through the next rapids which are pretty intense.

 Finally, you line up for the main drop.
 A clever system holds you just above the drop to amp up the trepidation.
 This also catches the boat and causes it to spin during the drop almost guaranteeing a bit of sogginess for everyone.
 Finally, the boat ends up in the hot springs where the warm blue water shimmer and geysers erupt.